Akil Baddoo Preview, Player Props: Tigers vs. Royals

 On Thursday, Akil Baddoo (.194 on-base percentage in past 10 games, 105 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
 First pitch is at 1:10 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Royals.
+He reached base in his only plate appearance in his previous appearance against the Royals.

 Sportsbook Promo Codes